The Sleep Disorder Center

 An in-lab sleep study is the way to ensure that you have the proper diagnosis for a sleep disorder.
 Speak with your health care provider if you think you might need a sleep study.

-Sleep disorders disrupt and disturb the overall quality of life for more than 70 million Americans every year.
+Sleep disorders disrupt and disturb the overall quality of life for millions of Americans every year.
 These disorders can affect all ages, from young Americans to senior citizens, and people form all walks of life.
 Accredited by the American Academy of Sleep Medicine, the center's personnel are trained to evaluate your sleep patterns in a comfortable, home-like setting.
 If you, or someone you know are suffering from a sleep related disorder, please schedule an appointment.